silentSp3cter/Formula1/README.md

 The purpose of this project is to analyze and explore various data points in Formula 1.
 I also tried to build a model to predict whether a driver will finish in the podiums or not.

+## Data Collection
+Initially, I had found this dataset on the popular data science community Kaggle.
+Then I found that this was in turn taken from the Ergast website.
+Since, the datasets on kaggle were quite outdated, I downloaded all the datasets from Ergast.
+Ergast has the option to use it's API to gather the data, but I found it easier to download all the data and use it.

+The dataset had multiple .CSV files with each containing primary keys to allow for merging the data.
+The files that originally came with the data set are:

+Files : `f1_analysis`

 ## EDA

 Files : `f1_analysis`